HVAC Revenue Recovery: Stop Losing Jobs You Already Paid For

 Other industries have this problem too, but HVAC contractors get hit harder than almost anyone.
 Here's why:

-Let's do the math that most HVAC company owners avoid.
+Let's do the math most HVAC company owners avoid.

 Say you're a mid-size HVAC company.
 You miss 20 calls per week — and if you're honest with yourself, it's probably more than that.
 Between after-hours calls, lunch rushes, and times when everyone's in the field, 20 is conservative.